erichocean/blossom/INSTALL.md

     cd /directory/where/you/want/your/blossom/install/
     git clone https://github.com/fohr/blossom.git

-Next, install the following Node packages:
+Next, install any required Node packages:

     cd blossom
     npm install

-To view Blossom's current testing app, do:
+Then start up Blossom's development server:

     node projectfile.js

-and then open up [http://localhost:4020/](http://localhost:4020/).
+Go to [http://localhost:4020/](http://localhost:4020/).
 You'll see a list of demo apps you can run.
+Click on the one you want to try.

 To run the foundation framework tests, do: